wsierakowski/demo-njs-app/README.md

 # demo-njs-app

-A simple NodeJS app based on Koa useful for environment testing purposes.
+A simple and lightweight Node.JS app running on [Koa.JS](https://koajs.com/) for testing various infrastructure deployment environments.

 The application exposes the following endpoints: